 Like the 2 million other people in the world that suffer with Plantar Fasciitis, you will probably start searching the Internet to better understand and treat this foot ailment and to learn what are the best shoes are for Plantar Fasciitis.

 Over the years there has been much speculation about the causes of Plantar Fasciitis, but not all of these causes have been proven to induce it.
 Advanced research continues to be done to this day, simply because of the sheer number of people that suffer with this condition.

 Heel Spurs are calcium deposits that cause a bony protrusion on the bottom of the heel bone.
 While they are commonly thought to be one cause of Plantar Fasciitis, heel spurs are its own condition.
 They often occur in people who already have Plantar Fasciitis and many who have heel spurs do not even experience any pain from them.

 If the Fascia Tissue is injured and reinjured over time, which is a common, natural occurrence during a lifetime, it can become thicker.
 However, the thickening of the Fascia Band has not been proven to be a catalyst of Plantar Fasciitis.

 Carrying heavy weights will invariably lead to more weight and pressure pressing down on the Plantar Region as you walk.
 Generally, weight-bearing activities are only for short periods of time, unlike being obese, where one would bear extra weight all the time when standing, walking and running.

-While Heel Spurs, the Thickening of the Fascia Band and Weight-Bearing Activities are suspected causes, none of these issues have been shown to have any direct, significant correlation to the condition of Plantar Fasciitis.
+While Heel Spurs, the Thickening of the Fascia Band and Weight-Bearing Activities are suspected causes, none of these issues have been shown to have any direct, significant correlation to the onset, or the condition of Plantar Fasciitis.

 Documented Causes of Plantar Fasciitis